Your solution to streamlining patient contact management.

 Steps:

-• addnote T0123456A n\Patient has diabetes adds a note Patient has diabetes to the person with the IC number T0123456A in ClinicMate.
+addnote T0123456A n\Patient has diabetes adds a note Patient has diabetes to the person with the IC number T0123456A in ClinicMate.addnote T0123456A n\Patient has diabetes -replace replaces the note of the person with the IC number T0123456A to Patient has diabetes.⚠️ Warning:

-• In the current version of the app, having more than one n\ in the command might cause undefined behaviour.
-Please avoid having n\ in the note body.
+n\ in the command might cause undefined behaviour.
+Please avoid having n\ in the note body.lightbulb Useful Tip:

 ↑ Back to Top ↑ Back to Table of Contents